soudev/knowledge.mine/stuff/computacao_nuvem.md

 01 .
 IaaS – Infrastructure as a Service (Infraestrutura como Serviço)

+## Micro Services

+* [An Introduction to Microservices, Part 1 | Auth0 Blog](https://auth0.com/blog/2015/09/04/an-introduction-to-microservices-part-1/) - (2015/09/04) Learn what are microservices and how they are used in the industry

+* [An Introduction to Microservices, Part 2: The API Gateway | Auth0 Blog](https://auth0.com/blog/2015/09/13/an-introduction-to-microservices-part-2-API-gateway/) - (2015/09/13) Learn about API gateways and how they work in a microservice-based architecture

 ## ScraperWiki

 * [ScraperWiki](https://scraperwiki.com/) - We have a web-based platform - or [data hub](http://blog.okfn.org/2012/03/09/from-cms-to-dms-c-is-for-content-d-is-for-data/) - where programmers write scripts to get, clean and analyse data sets.
 They can simply schedule code to run automatically, and they can reuse  the structured data with our flexible API.